 Also, I think it’s important that all students be given one in-class opportunity to retake in order to promote a culture of valuing mistakes and the pursuit of growing from mistakes.
 If this isn’t offered, then it potentially compromises that message.
 Exceptions can be made to this rule though, and that’s up to teacher discretion.
 For example, if a student turns in a blank original quiz and says, “I’ll just wait until the retake,” then it would be appropriate to have a meeting with that student and potentially his or her guardian(s) to discuss the issue.
 A retake may be delayed or not offered in special situations like this.
 By the way, I haven’t had a student do this in 4 years.

-As for the policy on a 3rd retake (or more), it’s important to have the analysis handout procedure in place in order to prevent kids from just doing a Hail Mary retake to get extra points.
+As for the policy on a 2nd retake (or more), it’s important to have the analysis handout procedure in place in order to prevent kids from just doing a Hail Mary retake to get extra points.
 Retakes are detrimental when kids are allowed to retake without making efforts to improve.
-Here’s an example of what I’m envisioning for an analysis handout.
-It’s nothing fancy and simply asks students to show they’re serious about learning and improving.
+Read this post for a detailed breakdown of analysis handouts and student learning folders.

 Also, what’s a “video-guided handout?”
 Here’s an example from Algebra 1.
 It’s a handout with links to videos followed by problems related to the video.
 In addition, students may be asked to attempt higher level challenges to push understanding.
 The goal of the handout is to provide an opportunity for growth if they are unable to make it into a face-to-face tutoring session.